Arizona Law Journal of Emerging Technologies

 That being said, the law must strike a balance between protecting patients’ privacy rights and supporting the development of the positive life-altering by-products that AI systems can bring about.
 For example, the stringent consent requirements within the GDPR are inconsistent with the nature of CDSS programs.
 AI software is designed to take in data, perform algorithmic operations on that data, and then produce various types of analyses.
 AI software simultaneously learns from the variations in its input, allowing AI to understand the inconsistencies between its input and output, and process the errors that previously existed in its output in such a way that the AI can evolve its internal algorithms almost completely autonomously.
 This makes such systems operate like a completely contained black-box, and it becomes infinitely more challenging for a human observer to track the specific changes that the initial algorithms of the AI have undergone.
 It is the ever-evolving black-box feature of CDSS and other AI software that makes them so powerful, yet it is this same characteristic that renders it almost antithetical for a software or healthcare provider to ask a data subject to consent to the specific processes that their health data will be a part of, as is currently required by the GDPR.
 In other words, as these predictive analytics systems grow and become more individualized, they inevitably become more complex.
 It then becomes nearly impossible for AI developers to explain every operation that will be performed on a patient’s data, as required by the GDPR.
 This limitation will disincentivize developers from creating more powerful systems that could potentially perform high-quality disease prevention, diagnosis, prognosis, and treatment.

 Furthermore, article 23 of the GDPR requires that data processing centers keep thorough records of the purposes of the operations performed on private data.
 For the same reasons mentioned above which go back to the black-box nature of AI software, it will not always be known why a CDSS focuses on a particular set of data out of all its input or for what reasons it processes them through the algorithms that it uses.
-Thus, again there is an incongruence between this law and other similar regulations adopted by different regulatory bodies around the world.
-Enforcing these requirements will, therefore, primarily serve as an impediment to AI technological progress in healthcare, rather than a means of promoting citizens’ security.
+Thus, again there is an incongruence in this law and other similar regulations adopted by different regulatory bodies around the world.
+Enforcing these requirements will, therefore, primarily serve as an impediment to AI technological progress in healthcare, rather than a means to promoting citizens’ security.

 IV.
 Looking Ahead: Possible Legislative Approaches

 Privacy concerns surrounding AI must be balanced in an even-handed way, which will help lead to coherent policy and regulatory decisions in addressing the incorporation of AI into healthcare.
-As, Yavar Bathaee, a prominent legal practitioner in the field of technology notes, the law “is built on legal doctrines that are focused on human conduct, which when applied to AI, may not function.”
+As a prominent legal practitioner in the field of technology, Yavar Bathaee, notes, the law “is built on legal doctrines that are focused on human conduct, which when applied to AI, may not function.”
 In order to make a shift from the current state of affairs towards laws and regulations that can serve as enablers for AI software developers and healthcare providers, there are a number of contemporaneous steps that can be taken.
 These steps will provide a combination of improved health data safeguards, uniform systems of data sharing, and shared liability doctrines as deterrents that will play an important role in addressing the data privacy concerns that citizens and governments share.

 First, the security of patient health data can be enhanced, through laws and regulations that require the adoption of and adherence to certified data procurement, handling, and storage procedures that can reduce the risks that data processing companies are prone to.
 For example, the FDA emphasizes that data processing companies should detect and monitor cybersecurity vulnerabilities in their infrastructure as part of their customer support for clients in the healthcare industry.
 Under this new guise, computer scientists at John Hopkins developed a new security management system and were able to detect breaches within 5 minutes, compared to 75 minutes with their old system.

 This new system identified more “false positives,” leaving time for detecting and addressing actual vulnerabilities in the systems.
-The transition to this newly enhanced security management system was not only conducive of higher confidence in the privacy of the stored data, but also higher efficiency in terms of resource allocation.
+The transition to this new enhanced security management system was not only conducive of higher confidence in the privacy of the stored data, but also higher efficiency in terms of resource allocation.
 This indicates that a significant increase in patient data safety can be achieved through enhanced governmental guidance.

 Furthermore, one of the primary areas of concern about health data processing is the sharing of confidential data.
 AI companies often share data with one another or with healthcare providers to improve their algorithms, complement their databases, and render the services that their software is designed for.
 This is seen as potentially adding a layer of vulnerability to the ability of each of these entities to ensure the safekeeping of these data.
 One of the ways to address this concern is to set clear ground rules for interoperability amongst the systems that they use and require that they be adhered to through enforceable regulations.
 That is, if these parties are required to work together to ensure that their systems can operate in tandem, the risk of breaches in data are significantly reduced.
 Reducing the risk is achieved by eliminating the role of middlemen and external data storage entities that are particularly prone and often vulnerable to cyberattacks.
 An additional step that these companies can take is to effectively redact the identity associated with data prior to sharing it.
 This can be done through “encryption and anonymization protocols that could be updated to combat the threat of machine learning re-identification.”
 Aggregating the data before sharing them, reinforces these efforts.

 Finally, legislators and regulators can make concerted efforts to effectively incentivize data-processing companies and healthcare providers that utilize CDSS to enhance their standards and willingly engage in adhering to the aforementioned initiatives.
 One of the ways that such a goal can be achieved is by imposing shared liability on the parties that are part of the chain of collecting, processing, handling, and using patient health data.
 In other words, such a shared liability imposition will encourage these companies to be sensitive to each other’s systems and procedures.
-This will encourage them to work together to improve the interoperability and uniformity of their security protocols, thereby ensuring the confidentiality of the shared data.
+This will encourage them to work together to improve the interoperability and uniformity of their security protocols, thereby ensuring confidentiality of the shared data.
 It will also make them think twice before working with companies or healthcare providers that have weak, obsolete, or non-conforming data-security systems.

 Israel serves as an example of how, through uniformity of operations, safe and reliable data-centric collaboration amongst AI software manufacturers and healthcare providers becomes possible.
 The potential for achieving a sophisticated individualized healthcare system using AI is too important of a prospect to simply forego or impede for, albeit rightfully placed, legal and ethical concerns regarding privacy.
-A balance between privacy rights and protection, and improving healthcare must be found within the legal system.
+A balance between privacy rights and protection and improving healthcare must be found within the legal system.
 Challenges that prevent the adoption of AI into healthcare need to be addressed to prevent harm to citizens and maintaining popular trust in these ventures.
 As was mentioned, only through a broad and multi-faceted data-collection mechanism can CDSS truly evolve into reliable and, in fact, effective tools.
 This can be accomplished only through the joint effort of all the entities within the chain of processing, storage, and use of patient-health data.
 Therefore, laws and regulations requiring these entities to adopt certified uniform security protocols is a step in that direction.